vanamelnik/gophkeeper/README.md

 **User** - service user.
 Can connect to the server from different clients.

-**Client** - client program with local storage of user data.
-Data in local storage is periodically synchronized with user data stored on the server.
+**Client** - client program with local repository of user data.
+Data in local repository is periodically synchronized with user data stored on the server.

-**Session** - session between client and server.
-For signing up (and signing in) a pair of login + password is specified.
-The login and password hash is stored in the user account in the database.
-Each user can log in from different devices, for each of which a session is created.
-A pair of tokens (access token and refresh token) is generated for each session.
-When the access token is expired it must be refreshed using the one-time refresh token.
+**Server** is a server application that handles client requests for synchronization and updating of user data, as well as user registration and authentication.
+The server communicates with the Postgresql database, which stores user information and user data.

 **User data** - The service allows to store the following types of data: